PhoenixAceVFX/ALP-Flashcord/README.md

 [![Lint](https://github.com/PhoenixAceVFX/ALP-Flashcord/actions/workflows/lint.yml/badge.svg)](https://github.com/PhoenixAceVFX/ALP-Flashcord/actions/workflows/lint.yml)
 [![Release](https://github.com/PhoenixAceVFX/ALP-Flashcord/actions/workflows/release.yml/badge.svg)](https://github.com/PhoenixAceVFX/ALP-Flashcord/actions/workflows/release.yml)

+# DISCORD DESKTOP UI REFRESH
+I got put into a tester pool it seems, that or Discord is rolling out its new UI
+This will break EVERY THEME that has not begun rewriting for this
+This theme included, When the refresh fully hits this theme will be archived
+This was just a maintenance, Ceres is the rewrite for the new UI

 # Custom Flashcord Beta Fork
 You can load this fork with the following css
 > Loading via QuickCSS is recommended